zond/gotomic/README.md

     BenchmarkHash      500000	      5146 ns/op
     BenchmarkHashConc	  500000	     10599 ns/op

+d)
+    BenchmarkTreap	   50000	     71250 ns/op
+    BenchmarkTreapConc	   10000	    110843 ns/op

+e)
+    BenchmarkStatHatTreap	 1000000	      4373 ns/op

 Also, there are some third party benchmarks available at https://github.com/zond/gotomic/wiki/Benchmarks.

 Conclusion: As expected a) is by far the fastest mapping, and it seems that the naive RWMutex wrapped native map b) is much faster at single thread operation, and on a weak laptop about as efficient in multi thread operation, compared to c).

 However, on more multicored systems (and also a few smaller ones, strangely enough) c) is more efficient than b).

+When it comes to the treap class, I am afraid my implementation of STM is really REALLY inefficient.
+Maybe because I tried to be clever, or because I just botched it someplace.
+It seems to work, but I reckon that an `RWMutex`-wrapped stathat treap would be preferable in most circumstances.

 ## Usage